Also known as Australian Combtooth Blenny, Coral Blenny, Pale-spotted Coral Blenny, Reef Blenny, Rock Blenny.

-Found singly or pairs peeping out of crevices and holes over shallow lagoons and outer reef slopes rich in algae growth.
+Found singly or in pairs peeping out of crevices and holes over shallow lagoons and outer reef slopes rich in algae growth.

 They feed on algae.